How To Pay Your Mortgage With a Credit Card

 Only go with this option if you’re absolutely sure that the benefits outweigh the expensive fees.
 You’ll also need to be very disciplined to make sure that you don’t accumulate a lot of debt in the process.
 Otherwise, you may have to consider a credit card debt relief program.

-Paying Your Mortgage with a Credit Card for Faster Payment
+Pay Your Mortgage with a Credit Card (But Consider the Drawbacks)

 “Most mortgage companies won't allow this, and it is just not financially a good idea,” says Teresa Dodson, debt relief expert and founder of Greenbacks Consulting.
 “This is a good way to sink yourself deep into debt,” Dodson cautions.